rrgao/Visible_RGBD/readme.txt

-Official implementation for paper "Visible RGBD: a unified multi-modality embedding framework".
+Official implementation for paper "A unified multi-modality embedding".